shashank2514/assignment2--Pasumarthi/README.md

 | Swimming            |  Kerala                   | $120  |
 | Archery             |  Bhutan                   | $170  |
 | Wrestling           |  India                    | $190  |

+***

+### - Pithy Quotes I Recommend
+1. >The way to get started is to quit talking and begin doing - *Walt Disney*
+2. >If you look at what you have in life, you'll always have more.
+If you look at what you don't have in life, you'll never have enough - *Oprah Winfrey*